-Sascha was admitted as an Attorney and Conveyancer in 2005.
-Having started her career in property law while completing her articles she has more than 15 years’ experience in the property law field.
+Admitted as an Attorney and Conveyancer in 2005, Sascha started her career in property law while completing her articles, and she has more than 15 years’ experience in property law.

 What is conveyancing and which services do we provide?

-We assist our clients with the entire process, from drafting the offer to purchase & transfer documents, obtaining the necessary clearance certificate’s, interaction with SARS, the banks and other attorneys involved in the transaction.
+We assist our clients with the entire property transfer process — from drafting the offer to purchase and transfer documents, and obtaining the necessary clearance certificates, to interacting with SARS, the banks as well as other attorneys involved in the transaction.

-We assist with the negotiation and drafting of the contract for sale of commercial property ensuring compliance with relevant legislation, such as the Companies Act, 2008 and Competition Commission and Deeds Registries Act.
-Then facilitation of the registration of the transfer at the relevant Deeds Office.
+We assist with the negotiation and drafting of the contract for the sale of commercial property, ensuring compliance with relevant legislation, such as the Companies Act of 2008, Competition Commission and the Deeds Registries Act.
+We also facilitate the registration of the transfer at the relevant Deeds Office.

-Assisting with the drafting of the contract ensuring compliance with the requirements of Sars and registration of the transfer at the relevant Deeds Office.
+We can assist with the drafting of the contract, ensuring compliance with the requirements of SARS and registration of the transfer at the relevant Deeds Office.

-Transfer of property by change in directors of a (Pty) Ltd or members of a CC
+Transfer of property when directors of a (Pty) Ltd or members of a CC change.

-In some instances, a change in Directors or Members interest can result in change in ownership of property.
-We assist with the necessary contact as well as changes with CIPC and payment of transfer duty / VAT with SARS.
+In some instances, a change in Directors or Members’ interest can result in a change in ownership of property.
+We assist with the necessary contracts as well as any changes with CIPC and payment of transfer duty / VAT with SARS.

 Transfer of property

-Full title (Erf) – a full title property is one which the purchaser takes ownership of the land and everything which is built on it.
+Full title (Erf) A full-title property is one which the purchaser takes ownership of the land and everything built on it.

-Sectional Title – ownership of a unit with in a complex or development.
-Here the purchaser will own the unit but the land surrounding the unit is common property, unless the purchaser has been provided exclusive use of such area either by the body corporate or notarial deed.
+Sectional Title property Ownership of a unit within a complex or development.
+Here the purchaser will own the unit, but the land surrounding the unit is common property unless the purchaser has been provided exclusive use of such area either by the body corporate or notarial deed.

-Commercial property – this refers to buildings or land intended to generate profit, either from profit or capital gain.
+Commercial property Buildings or land intended to generate profit, either from profit or capital gain.

-Sale in execution / Sheriff auction – Property sold via sheriff auction as a result of a court order obtained by a creditor such as the bank, body corporate or home owners association to name a few.
+Sale in execution / Sheriff auction Property sold via sheriff auction as a result of a court order obtained by a creditor such as a bank, body corporate or homeowners association.

-Deceased estate – transfer of property from the estate of the deceased to a beneficiary or third party on the instruction of the executor.
+Deceased estate Transfer of property from the deceased estate to a beneficiary or third party on the instruction of the executor.

-Consolidation of property – Application to the Deeds Office for the consolidation for 2 or more pieces of land to be thereafter consolidated into a single unit of land.
+Consolidation of property Application to the Deeds Office for two or more pieces of land to be consolidated into a single unit of land.

 Notarial Services relating to property

-Notarial Bonds – this refers to a bond that is registered over movable property that a debtor has put up as security, which bond is registered at the relevant Deeds Office.
+Notarial Bonds A bond registered over movable property that a debtor has put up as security, and is registered at the relevant Deeds Office.

-Notarial tie – Where two properties are tied by means of a notarial-tie agreement and registered at the relevant Deeds Office.
+Notarial tie Where two properties are tied through a notarial-tie agreement and registered at the relevant Deeds Office.

-Section 68(1) applications – Where the title deed to a property has been lost or destroyed and a copy thereof is required in order to replace the original, a Section 68(1) application needs to be signed before a notary public and lodged at the relevant Deeds Office.
+Section 68(1) applications If the original title deed to a property has been lost or destroyed, and a copy is required in order to replace the original, you need to sign Section 68(1) affidavit and application, as well as advertise in a local newspaper in the area where the property is located, these documents are then lodged at the relevant Deeds Office.

 Frequently Asked Questions